fuxingZhang/logger/README.md

 * `message` The message to write

 ### disable
-disable console and write to file for unit testing
+disable write to terminal and file for unit testing

 ## Useage